fcagalj/hiro-balances/README.md

 9. ESLint: We want our code to look nice and consistent.
 Let's add some linting rules!

 10. Some refactoring: fetchBalances and helper functions should go to a separate file.
 That would also simplify testing it.

+11. Add useFetchBalances hook, that will wrap fetchBalances function and return loading, error and balances.
+That will simplify usage of fetchBalances function and App would display proper states